Workers Compensation Injury Clinic

 Kevin Komes, MD and all other Physical Medicine and Rehabilitation Specialists

-Workers compensation patients are cared for through the Missouri Occupational Injury Center (MOIC) which is located at the Missouri Orthopaedic Institute.
+Workers compensation patients are cared for through the Missouri Occupational Injury Center (MOIC) which is located at the PM&R Clinic-Business Loop at Rusk Rehabilitation.
 Dr. Komes provides evaluation and treatment of occupational injury claims including spine and upper and lower extremities injuries.
-Electrodiagnostics (EMG/NCS) are also available.
+Independent medical evaluations and disability ratings are also provided by Dr. Komes.
+Electrodiagnostics (EMG/NCS) are offered as well.
 Specialists are also available for catastrophic claims including Michael Acuff, MD, for spinal cord injury, Joseph Burris, MD, for amputees, and Christopher Wolf, DO, or Katherine Edwards, MD, for traumatic brain injury.
 Interventional pain management services with Ebby Varghese, MD and Mark Drymalski, MD, can also be scheduled through MOIC.
 The Workers' Compensation team is on hand to provide support to patients, insurance providers, adjusters, case managers, and employers.
 They can be reached at (573) 884-MOIC or (573) 884-6642.

 Interventional Pain Medicine Clinic